• Introduction

 Genetic firewall for virus-resistance and biocontainment

 The universal nature of the genetic code allows organisms to exchange functions through horizontal gene transfer (HGT) and enables recombinant gene expression in heterologous hosts.
-However, the shared language of the same code permits the undesired spread of antibiotic-, herbicide- and pesticide-resistance genes and allows viruses to cause diseases.
+However, the shared language of the same code permits the undesired spread of antibiotic-, herbicide-, and pesticide-resistance genes and allows viruses to cause diseases.

 In my first postdoctoral project, I developed a technology that renders cells resistant to natural viruses and biocontains cells and their genetic information by establishing a genetic-code-based firewall.
-I first discovered that viruses and horizontally transferrable mobile genetic elements easily overcome the genetic isolation of organisms that rely on a compressed genetic code (i.e., a fewer-than-64 codon genetic code), despite the lack of essential host tRNAs and Release Factor 1 necessary for viral translation.
+I first discovered that viruses and horizontally transferable mobile genetic elements easily overcome the genetic isolation of organisms that rely on a compressed genetic code (i.e., a fewer-than-64 codon genetic code), despite the lack of essential host tRNAs and Release Factor 1 necessary for viral translation.
 Next, I noticed that modified viral tRNAs provide exceptionally efficient codon reassignment, allowing me to establish a genetic firewall and prevent both viral infections and the escape of genetic information.

 To establish a genetic firewall, I have developed an artificial, amino-acid-swapped genetic code that reassigns two of the six serine codons to leucine during translation and a third codon to a non-natural amino acid (L-4,4'-biphenylalanine) to biocontain the host.